statamic/v2-docs/content/collections/docs/forms.md

 ### The Template {#the-template}

 Next, we need to set up the form in your template.
-There are two basic ways to markup your form's HTML.
+Forms work just like standard HTML forms, except `<form></form>` open and close tags are replaced with `{{ form:create }}{{ /form:create }}` Statamic tags, which take care of setting actions, CSRF tokens for security, and a few other things automatically.

+Next, the form inputs can be written one of two basic ways.
 The first is to loop through your form's fields like so:

 ```
 {{ form:create in="superfans" }}